 Vindicia MarketONE can help subscription-based fintech companies meet these evolving challenges and stay ahead of the competition.
 The flexible platform combines:

 - Vindicia Subscribe: Scale faster with go-to-market flexibility, payment method flexibility, security and privacy, global implementation support, and industry-leading retention tools.

-- Vindicia Bundle: Create and join bundles with partners that build audiences, engagement and loyalty.
+- Vindicia Bundle: Create and join bundles with partners that build audiences, engagement, and loyalty.

 - Vindicia Connect: Deliver a better experience across devices with seamless onboarding, single sign-on, social login, and granular control of privacy and consent settings.

-Bringing these three critical subscription must-haves together delivers faster time to market and much lower total cost of ownership for fintech companies.
+Bringing these three critical subscription must-haves together delivers faster time to market and a much lower total cost of ownership for fintech companies.
 Working together, they provide the foundation for subscription innovation and customer relationships that last a lifetime.